 - Existing cars can use 10% of NH3 mixed with 90% gasoline with no modification to the car.
 With a conversion that will cost few thousand dollars (probably can be reduces to a couple of thousand) the mix can be 90% NH3.
 There can be incentives and tax breaks, and it’s way cheaper than any electric car – and the CO2 balance is better than electric cars, especially when you don’t have to manufacture new cars to replace existing ones.
 There is a minor exhaust issues of NOx, but it can be resolved relatively easily (gasoline produces it too), and then we get mostly water and nitrogen, clean and safe.
 New car design can use engines that are designed specifically for NH3.

 There is already a network of NH3 distribution and filling stations, and these can be expended and incorporated into existing gas stations.
-Way easier than upgrading the electric grid and placing charging stations everywhere, and filling up the tank takes a fraction of the time compared to charging the batteries.
+Way easier than upgrading the electric grid and placing charging stations everywhere, and filling up the tank takes a fraction of the time compared to charging the batteries on an EV.

-I know there is more to solve and discuss here, but there is are a lot of studies already, NH3 engines where built over a hundred years ago, and NH3 production and distribution is proven and efficient through a hundred years of experience
+I know there is more to solve and discuss here, but there are a lot of studies already, NH3 engines were built over a hundred years ago, and NH3 production and distribution is proven and efficient through a hundred years of experience

-Sound to me like a much faster and cleaner solution than electric cars and legacy power plants.
-Until this is put into motion – we need energy to survive, and currently fusil fuels are the only option, so we better produce them here, and a lot, so we can afford to build green solutions.
+Sounds to me like a much faster and cleaner solution than electric cars and legacy power plants.
+Until this is put into motion – we need energy to survive, and currently fusil fuels are the only option, so we better produce them here, and a lot of them, so we can afford to build green solutions.
 Without low cost energy, we won’t be able to switch to green energy.